 Systems thinking is the holistic approach to analysis that considers the whole system, it’s individual parts and how they interact with each other.
 Organisations and business models can all be conceptualised using systems thinking and it is also a strategy consultants preferred way to isolate issues and present recommendations as it makes it easy for clients to understand their thinking and where it fits in the wider picture.

-The McKinsey Imbellus game is played on a desktop rather than a smartphone as the Arctic Shores and Pymetrics games are.
+The McKinsey digital assessment is played on a desktop rather than a smartphone as the Arctic Shores and Pymetrics games are.
 It looks and feels like a PC game similar to those that were popular 15 years ago such as SIMs and his highly intuitive for the user to navigate.

-The four possible scenarios that have been published by McKinsey include:
+The four possible scenarios in the digital assessment that have been published by McKinsey include: